nimh-dsst/lunch-and-learn/discussions/static_code_analysis.md

 | Locally | Preventative check  | pre-commit     | Can be skipped  |
 | CI      | Validation check    | GitHub Actions | Can be enforced |

-### Examples

-- CI validation with GitHub Actions
-- Local checks with uv
-- Local checks with pre-commit

 ## Ruff

+- 3-in-1 tool for linting, formatting and import sorting
-- 3-in-1 tool: drop-in replacement for flake8, black, and isort
+  - Drop-in replacement for flake8, black, and isort
+  - Note it is not a type checker!
 - Super fast, written in Rust
 - Implements over 800 [rules](https://docs.astral.sh/ruff/rules/)
+  - Does not implement all Pylint rules (yet)

 ### Basic Usage